 Other sessions and experiments that can be done include:

 - Altering magnets and coils

 The course can be beneficial and interesting for any students of science or engineering over the age of 14.
 We have run it in universities, colleges and schools and can tailor the content to the needs of the group.
 The relevant points on the KS4 Science national curriculum are at the end of this page.

 The whole course can be completed in one day however it can be split up and run as a combination of half day or quarter day periods.
 We can also extend the scope and depth of the course and run it over two days or over a period of weeks/months.

 We bring all the necessary tools and materials.

 Prices are below.
 We will need to charge extra if an overnight is needed.
-We can offer discounts on multiple bookings
+We can offer discounts on multiple bookings.

 Please contact us for more information or to make a booking

 |Two Day||One Day||Half Day||Quarter Day||Travel from & to Nottingham (our base)|